A DC Artist Alleges the Line Hotel Stole His Work to Brand a New Restaurant

 Artist Cristian Zuniga was walking his dog last Friday morning, scrolling through Instagram, when a familiar image stopped him in his tracks.
 It was his, the designer thought: an illustration of two arms wrapped in an embrace that he created and began sharing in September of last year.
 But the design wasn’t on the socks or t-shirts Zuniga sells through his creative consulting and graphic design company, Object Trouve Studio.
 Or on his Instagram, where it’s featured prominently.
 Or on city walls around Union Market, where Zuniga has graffitied what he’s dubbed “the hug.”
 Instead, the similar print was emblazoned on a takeout bag for No Goodbyes, a new restaurant at the Line Hotel DC in Adams Morgan that opened Friday.
 The Instagram post, for which all comments have since been deleted and turned off, announced the eatery’s arrival with the branding: “Come say Good Morning to No Goodbyes, DC—We’re Open!”

 What’s unfolded since is a hot debate—largely played out on social media—over artistic ownership and censoring social media comments.
 Zuniga maintains that the illustration is his.
-Stefan Merriweather, the Senior Director of Content & Social Media Strategy for the Line Hotel, alleges the illustration is an original—a work he commissioned for No Goodbyes from Los Angeles-based creative studio, Made by Us.
-Washingtonian has reached out to management at Made by Us for comment, though no one has yet responded.
+Stefan Merriweather, the Senior Director of Content & Social Media Strategy for the Line Hotel, alleges the illustration is an original—a work he commissioned for No Goodbyes from Los Angeles-based creative studio, Us.

 “We liked the illustration because it captured the sentiment of a hug,” says Merriweather, who’s based in California.
 “We wanted people to feel an embrace walking into the restaurant.
 If you were to google ‘hug hands’, there’re 50,000 illustrations of a similar thing.
 We didn’t think we were doing something proprietary.”

-Note: *This article has been updated with additional information from Us creative design studio.